Advanced Applications of Generative AI in Actuarial Science: Case Studies Beyond ChatGPT

 \section{Abstract}

-{ This article demonstrates the transformative impact of Generative AI (GenAI) on actuarial science, illustrated by four implemented case studies.
-It begins with a historical overview of AI, tracing its evolution from early neural networks to modern GenAI technologies.
-The first case study shows how Large Language Models (LLMs) improve claims cost prediction by deriving significant features from unstructured textual data, significantly reducing prediction errors in the underlying machine learning task.
-In the second case study, we explore the automation of market comparisons using the GenAI concept of Retrieval-Augmented Generation to identify and process relevant information from documents.
-A third case study highlights the capabilities of fine-tuned vision-enabled LLMs in classifying car damage types and extracting contextual information.
-The fourth case study presents a multi-agent system that autonomously analyzes data from a given dataset and generates a corresponding report detailing the key findings.
-In addition to these case studies, we outline further potential applications of GenAI in the insurance industry, such as the automation of claims processing and fraud detection, and the verification of document compliance with internal or external policies.
-Finally, we discuss challenges and considerations associated with the use of GenAI, covering regulatory issues, ethical concerns, and technical limitations, among others. }
+{ This article explores the potential of generative AI (GenAI) to support actuarial practice through four implemented case studies.
+It situates these case studies within the broader evolution of artificial intelligence in actuarial science, from early neural networks and machine learning to modern transformer-based GenAI systems.
+The first case study illustrates how large language models (LLMs) can improve claim cost prediction by extracting informative features from unstructured text for use in the underlying supervised learning task.
+The second case study demonstrates the automation of market comparisons using Retrieval-Augmented Generation to identify, extract, and structure relevant information from insurers' annual reports.
+The third case study highlights the capabilities of fine-tuned vision-enabled LLMs in classifying car damage types and extracting contextual information from images.
+The fourth case study presents a multi-agent system that autonomously migrates actuarial legacy code from R to Python and validates the translation against the original code's outputs.
+In addition to these case studies, we outline further GenAI applications in the insurance industry.
+Finally, we discuss the regulatory, security, dual-use and fraud, reproducibility, privacy, governance, and organisational challenges associated with deploying GenAI in regulated insurance environments. }

 \keywords{Generative AI, Case Studies, Large Language Models, Retrieval-Augmented Generation, Fine-Tuning, Multi-Agent Systems}